ivangfr/graalvm-quarkus-micronaut-springboot/README.md

  micronaut-consumer-api-native |        124ms |                   111.6MiB |              1s |                 144.9MiB |
 ```

-> **Note 1:** There is no results for `micronaut-book-api-native` because we are getting an error while trying to run it.
-It id related to this [issue](https://github.com/ivangfr/graalvm-quarkus-micronaut-springboot/tree/master/book-api/micronaut-book-api#issues)
+> **Note 1:** There is no results for `micronaut-book-api-native` because I was not able to build it.
+This is the [issue](https://github.com/ivangfr/graalvm-quarkus-micronaut-springboot/tree/master/book-api/micronaut-book-api#issues)

 > **Note 2:** We can see that the performance of the `quarkus-consumer-api-jvm` and `quarkus-consumer-api-native` are really slow compared to other consumers.
 Checking the logs, it seems that the bottleneck is SmallRye Reactive Messaging.
 I have opened an issue related to it.
 For more information, see [Consumer reads 500 messages and stops a few seconds #290](https://github.com/smallrye/smallrye-reactive-messaging/issues/290)